 Olaplex is a hair products brand that makes some interesting health claims.
-The company claims that their patented ingredient bis-aminopropyl diglycol dimaleate fixes damaged hair on a molecular level and “provides immediate results for all hair types”.
+The company claims that their patented ingredient bis-aminopropyl diglycol dimaleate fixes damaged hair on a molecular level and “provides immediate results for all hair types.”

-Patented Ingredient Review
+Is Olaplex's Patented Ingredient Legit?

 This compound works in theory by repairing the disulfide bridges of keratin, which is the protein that composes most of the structure of our hair.

 We’re only able to locate one medical study on this patented ingredient.
 The study examined the chemical composition and potential effects on hair of bis-aminopropyl diglycol dimaleate for restoring damaged hair, but did not test it or prove any efficacy in a real-world trial.

 We can’t find any clinical trials proving this ingredient is effective in improving hair quality on humans or animals, so we will conclude this is an interesting ingredient but not one that’s proven to be effective.

 We urge Olaplex to refrain from making claims of efficacy until this ingredient is actually proven to improve damaged hair in humans in a clinical trial.